DVGY/basic-docker-kuber/readme.md

 :rocket: Move a all the base events into common `dir`.

+:rocket: As soon as a new ticket is created we need to emit an event `ticket:created` using event publisher class and send to listner(nats streaming listener).
+Create a new `TicketCreatedPublisher class` and use it to publish event.

+:rocket: Implement a singleton class for stan (NATS Client) and use it throught the service.

+:rocket: Move common dir to npm library.

 # Learning

 1. A middleware for authorized/protected routes checks whether the user has valid JWT Token.
 If not it should restrict access and send a valid error msg to error middleware.
 If token exist it should set some property on `req object` (`req.userToken or req.user`) and pass execution to next succedding middleware, so user should be able to acccess the route (ex: like `protect.ts` or `requireAuth`)